 Human settlement again reappears in the Los Angeles area, in the area of the Ballona wetlands.
 These ancestors of the Chumash engage in warfare and trade and form alliances.
 There is increased division of labor and craftsmanship.
 Funerary practices are more elaborate.
-Relying heavily on marine life for food, they practice little to no agriculture as they continue to enjoy an environment rich in natural resources.
+Relying heavily on marine life for food, they practice little to no agriculture.

-The first Indians later known as the Gabrielino arrive in future Los Angeles County from the Mojave area, displacing earlier residents related to the Chumash.
+The first of the native people later known as the Gabrielino (or Tongva) arrive in what will become Los Angeles County from the Mojave area, displacing many of the earlier residents related to the Chumash.

-About 25 Gabrielino Indian villages exist in what will become Los Angeles County.
+About 25 Gabrielino villages exist in what will become Los Angeles County.
 The population is about 300 to 500 people.

 Fathers Pedro Cambon and Angel Somera establish the Mission San Gabriel Arcangel (Saint Gabriel the Archangel) at its first location in modern-day Montebello (September 8).